sabifo4/II_SRUK_Scientific_Computing/UNIX_terminal/Windows_users.md

 # Terminal in Windows

-For Windows users, it is not be as easy as for Linux and Mac OS users to find the terminal in your system.
+For Windows users, using the terminal is not as easy as it is for Linux and Mac OS users.
 By default, the Windows shell is the "Command prompt", which can be quickly accessed by typing these two words in the search bar of your desktop (i.e. Ask Cortana).

-However, this shell does not work like the bash shell, hence having different commands from the ones you are going to be learning in the UNIX introduction.
+However, this shell does not work like the bash shell, hence having different commands from the ones you are going to be learning in this UNIX introduction.

-Therefore, we have thought of three alternatives to install a bash shell in your Windows OS.
+Therefore, we have thought of three alternative ways to install a bash shell in your Windows OS.
 Choose the one that best suits your preferences!

 ## 1. GitBash for Windows